The 5 Best Barefoot Shoes of 2026, Tested & Ranked

 Doctor of Physical Therapy & Lower-Extremity Biomechanics Specialist

-Lorax Pro barefoot shoes worn outdoors during testing
+Barefoot shoes worn outdoors during our 90-day test

 We tested 47 leading barefoot-shoe brands across 90 days of running, hiking, and office wear.